Antique Watches: Value Guide, Identification & Hallmarks

 Military watch (anonymous Swiss)1940s$200–$500$500–$2,000“T” (tritium) and broad arrow (British military) marks add value

 Condition is the single most important factor in antique watch valuation after manufacturer and model.
-Key condition factors:
+Use this grading scale to estimate how condition affects the values listed above:

 Radium Dial Safety